 #anticipate : The Middle East’s Global Tripwire : wired for shock !

-From Iran and Israel to Saudi Arabia and the UAE: how a Gulf rivalry and a few chokepoints bind Washington, Beijing, Istanbul and Moscow.
+From Tehran and Tel Aviv to Riyadh, Doha and Abu Dhabi: how a Gulf rivalry and a few chokepoints bind Washington, Beijing, Istanbul and Moscow.

 A drone strike, a ship seizure, a missile salvo-none of it has to close the Strait of Hormuz to shake the world.
 The moment insurers reprice risk, tankers reroute, and refiners scramble, a local security incident becomes an energy shock, then a market shock, then a political shock.
 That is the Middle East’s most consequential reality: the region’s strategic drama is tightly coupled to the global economy through a few critical routes and institutions.
 The chokepoints don’t just carry oil; they carry leverage.
 To see how power actually works across this system, it helps to stop thinking in bilateral “friend–foe” terms and start thinking like a network engineer.